aamir-0/Free-ai-headshot-generator/README.md

 This is a simple standalone script to generate professional headshots using your Astria API key.
 No complex setup required!

+Note: This project is JavaScript/Node.js only.
+The previous Python script has been removed.

 ## 🔒 Security & Privacy

 **✅ 100% Local & Secure**: Everything runs on YOUR computer.
 Your API key, photos, and personal data never go anywhere except directly to Astria's official API.
 This script: